TNTull/liftoff-assignments/P2-Project_Outline/README.md

 5. reminders of personal events (member will choose whose reminders will be sent) -- this will remind a member of upcoming birthdays and anniversaries so they can send a card or send an email
 6. a family tree display to print (the whole tree or branches) (the whole tree will be many pages)

-Our group's list of features
+Our group's list of features:
-•	User login: Users will be able to create accounts and log in to the application.
+•	1.
+User login: Users will be able to create accounts and log in to the application.
 Each user will have a profile page.
 A super user(s) will control access to family trees.
-•	Create/Edit Person: Approved users will be able to create or edit entries in a family database.
+•	2.
+Create/Edit Person: Approved users will be able to create or edit entries in a family database.
 Alerts about edits will be posted to the bulletin board for the family.
-•	User login: Users will be able to create accounts and log in to the application.
+•	3.
+User login: Users will be able to create accounts and log in to the application.
 Each user will have a profile page.
 A super user(s) will control access to family trees.
-•	Create/Edit Person: Approved users will be able to create or edit entries in a family database.
+•	4.
+Create/Edit Person: Approved users will be able to create or edit entries in a family database.
 Alerts about edits will be posted to the bulletin board for the family.

 ### Technologies